Litfest Pasadena is Saturday, June 4th, in the Pasadena Playhouse District. Join us for a day of free events!

 Poets & Allies for Resistance is a monthly social justice themed reading series in Pasadena.
 Features have included Douglas Kearney, Billy Burgos, Pam Ward, Conney Williams, Eternal Mind, Jaha Zainabu, along with many others.
 Come hear past features read!

-1:15 – Pasadena Playhouse Carrie Hamilton Theater
+1:15 -The Carrie Hamilton Theater at The Pasadena Playhouse

 Red Hen Press poets Ron Koertge and Kim Dower read

 Two leading poets publishing with Pasadena’s Red Hen Press read from their funny and deeply affecting works.

 Comedy Writing in the Time of Donald Trump

 Is it harder or easier to write funny with the absurdity of the election before us?

 Jimmy Dore, Erin Foley, Lalo Alcaraz; Stefane Zamorano Moderator